mooreryan/biplotr/README.md

 ## Changes

+- `v0.0.8`: Add options for specifying which columns are data columns and which columns are for coloring points.
 - `v0.0.7`: Add option for custom arrow scaling factor.
-- `v0.0.6`: Add option to draw or not draw arrows and points
+- `v0.0.6`: Add option to draw or not draw arrows and points.

-## To do list

-* Add option to change arrow and point colors